 Another thing that you could and probably should do in Muriwai is visiting the Gannet Colony Lookout.
 Beside the spectacular views over Motutara Island and Tasman Sea there are thousands of Australasian Gannets nesting here.
 The nests are spread around on two cliff sides as well as on the Motutara Island.
 If you visit this place during summer months, prepare to see huge crowd of Gannets in all sizes from eggs to mature birds.

 To get there, you can either do the 1,3 km Maukatia Gannet Path or alternatively take the 8 min shortcut, from car park straight to the lookout 😉 PS!
 Gannets nest in the colony only from August to March.
 During autumn and winter they are completely absent.
+Also, if you loved this, then know that the largest gannet colony in the world is located in Hawke’s Bay.

 #GETLOST.
 Do not go where the path may lead, go instead where there is no path and leave a trail.